 Using the Equipment Specification Template

-Download our Equipment specification template by Clicking Here In order to stay organized as we specify equipment for our example project outlined above, we have put together a spread sheet with three different tabs.
+Download our Equipment specification template by Clicking Here In order to stay organized as we specify equipment for our example project outlined above, we have put together a spreadsheet with three different tabs.
 We have labeled our tabs: Project Plan, Conceptual Drawing, Parts List.
-Let’s take a look at each of these tabs if you would like to follow a long you can download our example template by clicking here.
+Let’s take a look at each of these tabs if you would like to follow along you can download our example template by clicking here.

 Our next tab is dedicated to our conceptual drawings.
 Drawings are a very important part of our planning process because it takes what is in your mind and lays it out so others can see it.
-This help to ensure that everyone is on the same page but it also helps us to identify any needs or problems that we might not have otherwise seen.
+This helps to ensure that everyone is on the same page but it also helps us to identify any needs or problems that we might not have otherwise seen.

 Device specification is a major part of the automating process but it is only a part.
 Because of that, the devices chosen at this point are not concrete.
 In later phases of development, issues may arise that can cause the choices made here to change.
 Automating 101: An Industry Guide to Control System Engineering is a great resource for information on the automating process as a whole.
-One final thought on system specification; when specifying a system always plan for safety, use redundancy where needed and consider future expansion possibilities.
+One final thought on system specification; when specifying a system always plan for safety, use redundancy where needed, and consider future expansion possibilities.